 William James MD was a widely influential American psychologist and philosopher, and Professor of Philosophy and Psychology at Harvard University.
 He was profoundly interested in religious and psychical experience, and in spiritualism.
 Within psychical research he is mainly known for his supportive investigation of the trance medium Mrs Leonora Piper.
 James was President of the Society for Psychical Research (1894-1895) and was one of the founders, and first President, of the American Society for Psychical Research (established 1885).

 Allan Kardec was the pen-name of the French educationist Hippolyte Léon Denizard Rivail.
 He was an early researcher and codifier of spirit mediumship and the author of several books on spiritism.

 Arthur Koestler was a Hungarian writer whose interests extended to mysticism and paranormal phenomena.
 He investigated evidence for telepathy and psychokinesis.
 Koestler left a substantial bequest which was used to establish the Koestler Parapsychology Unit at the University of Edinburgh in 1985.

 Stanley Krippner PhD is an American psychologist known as a pioneer of humanistic and transpersonal psychology as well as for his research into hypnosis, dreaming, and parapsychology.
 He is Professor of Psychology at Saybrook University.

-Lawrence LeShan PhD is a psychologist and author of books on psychic abilities, mysticism, and healing.
+Lawrence LeShan PhD was a psychologist and author of books on psychic abilities, mysticism, and healing.